cjoakim/azure-cosmosdb-hackathon/solutions/node/README.md

 # Server-Side Stored Procedures

+## The Real-World Example

+- Customer has a **Cache of Data in CosmosDB**, millions of items
+- Customer uses **AI/ML to intelligently refresh items in the cache**
+- But they don't know if individual cache updates actually change the item
+- They need a **feedback-loop to indicate if the cache needed to be updated or not**
+- Calling the stored procedure reduces latency

-## The Test
+### The Test

 - See file **test.sh** which executes the following
 - Queries and Deletes all Documents in the CosmosDB **dev** database **airports** collection
 - Deletes and Redeploys the  **upsertAirportDoc** Stored Procedure
 - Executes the **airport_sproc_test.js** Node.js client program:
-  - Loads the list of top 50 world airports
+  - Reads the list of top 50 world airports
-  - Perform 300 iterations through this list and invoke the Stored Procedure for each iteration
+  - Perform n-iterations through this list and invoke the Stored Procedure for each iteration
   - The first 50 are inserts
-  - The remaining 250 are either **no-change upserts** or **actual upserts**
+  - The remaining iterations are either **no-change upserts** or **actual upserts**
-  - Randomly determine if the iteration is a no-change or not
+  - Test client program randomly determines if the iteration should be a change or not (randomness parameter)
   - Randomly generate temperature, humidity, and rainfall values for changes
   - Test client program checks the expected vs actual results of the Stored Proc and writes to a log file
 - Grep the log file for CLT (Charlotte, NC) results